-After our buyer consultation, we will refer you to our trusted lending partner who helps you determine how much you can afford to comfortably pay for a home and help you to get pre-approved for a mortgage.
+After our Buyer Consultation we will refer you to our trusted lending partner who will help you determine how much you can afford to comfortably pay for a home and help you to get pre-approved for a mortgage.
 You will also want to account for the additional costs of homeownership such as property taxes, homeowners insurance, maintenance and upkeep, and HOA fees.
 We can help determine roughly how much these items will be during our search process as they may change from neighborhood to neighborhood and house to house.

-How to start searching for the right area/city?
+How to start searching for the right area?

 Why do I need to get Pre-Approved for a mortgage?

-Once you have hired a mortgage broker, the next milestone is to apply for and be approved for a mortgage of a certain amount.
+Once you have hired a mortgage Lender, the next milestone is to apply for and be approved for a mortgage of a certain amount.
 This will help you to tailor your search to homes you can actually afford AND having a pre-approval letter assures sellers you can afford their home should you make an offer.
-Costs for pre-approval are generally nominal and lenders will usually permit you to pay them when you close your loan.

 What is the best way to start researching neighborhoods?

-During your buying consultation, we will ask a lot of questions about what you are looking for in your new home and your new community.
-Pair this with how much you can afford and this will really start to narrow down the geographic area you will want to focus on.
-We recommend driving through the neighborhoods to get a feel for the area, what businesses are there, people you see out and about, etc.
+During your Buying Consultation, we will ask a lot of questions about what you are looking for in your new home and your new community.
+Pair this with how much you can afford and this will really start to narrow down the geographic area you will want to focus in on.
+We recommend driving through the neighborhoods to get a feel for the area, what businesses are there, what amenities the area offers, access to public transportation, etc.